StackVista/stackstate-docs/stackpacks/integrations/scom.md

        # min_collection_interval: 60 # use in place of collection_interval for Agent v2.14.x or earlier
        collection_interval: 60
      instances:
-     - integration_mode: powershell    # api or powershell, default api
+     - integration_mode: powershell    # API or powershell, default API
      ```
 2. [Restart the StackState Agent\(s\)](../../setup/agent/about-stackstate-agent.md#deploy-and-run-stackstate-agent-v2) to apply the configuration changes.
 {% endtab %}